toldandretold/hyperlit/resources/markdown/nicholls2019moment/main-text.md

 Doherty, Eileen M. *The Difference between Certainly and Perhaps: Ldc Bargaining in Commercial Debt Negotiations.* University of California, Berkeley, 1994.

-Dosman, Edgar J. *The Life and Times of RaúL Prebisch, 1901-1986.* Montreal: McGill-Queen's University Press, 2008.
+Dosman, Edgar J. *The Life and Times of RaúL Prebisch, 1901-1986.* Montreal: McGill-Queen's University Press, 2008.

 Easterly, William.
 "The Lost Decades: Developing Countries' Stagnation in Spite of Policy Reform 1980– 1998." *Journal of Economic Growth* 6, no. 2 (2001): 135-57. <https://doi.org/10.1023/A:1011378507540>.